yolk/valvat/README.md

 ### Utilities

-To split a vat number into the ISO country code and the remaining chars:
+To split a vat number into the country code and the remaining chars:

     Valvat::Utils.split("ATU345789003")
     => ["AT", "U345789003"]

 `split` always returns an array.
 If it can not detect the country or the given country is located outside of europe it returns `[nil, nil]`.
+Please note that this does not strictly returns the iso country code: for greek vat numbers this returns the iso language code 'EL' instead of the iso country code 'GR'.

 To normalize a vat number: